FedericoPecora/coordination_oru/README.md

 ![RVizVisualization GUI](images/rviz-gui.png "RViz-based visualization")

 The visualization with least computational overhead is the ```RVizVisualization```, and is recommended for fleets of many robots.
 The ```BrowserVisualization``` class serves an HTML page with a Javascript which communicates with the coordinator via websockets.
-Although rendering in this solution is less efficient than in RViz, the rendering occurs on the client platform (where the Browser is running), so its computational overhead does not necessarily affect the coordination algorithm.
+Although rendering in this solution is less efficient than in RViz, the rendering occurs on the client platform (where the browser is running), so its computational overhead does not necessarily affect the coordination algorithm.
+The ```JTSDrawingPanelVisualization``` is rather slow and not recommended for fleets of more than a handful of robots, however it is practical (not requiring to start another process/program for visualization) and relatively well-tested.

 ## Logging